 This guide will help you understand the risks of drinking alcohol during pregnancy and the support that is available to pregnant women and partners who may find it difficult to stop drinking alcohol.
 We want to help you to keep your baby safe and healthy.
 KNOW THE EXPERT ADVICE If you're pregnant or planning to become pregnant, the safest approach is not to drink alcohol at all to keep risks to your baby to a minimum.
-UK Chief Medical Officers The National Institute for Health and Care Excellence (NICE) endorse the Chief Medical Officers' guidelines regarding alcohol use in pregnancy.
+UK Chief Medical Officers

+The National Institute for Health and Care Excellence (NICE) endorse the Chief Medical Officers' guidelines regarding alcohol use in pregnancy.
 ALCOHOL AND PREGNANCY THE RISKS Whether you are pregnant, thinking about becoming pregnant or know someone who is pregnant, it's important to remember that drinking alcohol while pregnant can put your baby at risk.
 Some of those risks include miscarriage, the baby being born early, a low birth weight and Fetal Alcohol Spectrum Disorder (FASD).
 Since many pregnancies are not planned, some women may drink alcohol before they realise they are having a baby.
 If you are in this position, the best thing you can do for you and your baby is to stop at the earliest opportunity and avoid alcohol for the remainder of your pregnancy.
 Your midwife will ask you about your alcohol use, this is an important part of your antenatal care and an opportunity to talk openly and discuss any concerns you may have.
 If you are a regular and heavy drinker, you may well need additional support.
 At the earliest opportunity speak to your midwife, GP or local specialist alcohol service for advice on how to stop drinking safely.

-WHAT IS FASD?
+WHAT IS SD?

 FETAL ALCOHOL SPECTRUM DISORDER

 A baby's brain and body are growing and developing for the entire nine months of pregnancy.
 Drinking alcohol during pregnancy can affect how the baby's brain and body develops which can lead to a range of lifelong disabilities.
 Fetal Alcohol Spectrum Disorder is the term used to describe this range of lifelong disabilities.
 There are over 400 known conditions that can include physical, mental, behavioural and learning difficulties.
 Individuals affected typically have a combination of these conditions and everyone is impacted differently.
+NO TWO BABIES ARE AFFECTED THE SAME WAY BY ALCOHOL Some symptoms are noticeable at birth:

+LESS THAN 10% of those with FASD will have these recognisable facial features

 Recent research shows that FASD may affect

-UP TO 3.6%
+UP TO 3.6% of children.

-of children.

-That's the equivalent of approximately

-1,202

-children born each year in Hertfordshire and Essex.
+That's the equivalent of approximately 405 children born each year in Staffordshire and Stoke-on-Trent.

 USEFUL LINKS